 Although Mardi Gras has religious roots, today it’s mainly known as a time of Carnivals, parades, costumes, and celebrations for school-aged children and adults alike.

 Mardi Gras and kids in France:

 Every year, schools across France celebrate Carnival by throwing a mini carnival party where parents get to watch their kids parade around in their Mardi Gras costumes.
-Similar to how North American kids might go to school dressed up for Halloween.
+Similar to how North American kids might go to school dressed up for Halloween except not scary.

 If the schools have the budget and time, they might even serve some Mardi Gras treats which are typically sweet.
 But not any old sweet treat.